djipco/djipevents/README.md

   * There is no `prependListener()` method.
 Just use `addListener()` with the `prepend` option.

   * There are no `on()` and `off()` methods either.
 Just use `addListener()` and `removeListener()`.
-    You do use an IDE with auto-complete, right?

 As far as I'm concerned, `on()`,  `off()` and `once()` are very poor method names.
 Once you start extending or mixing in this library, you realize that identifiers such as `on` and `off` are